 This proud legacy was continued with the election of Wayne Goss, who ended 32 years of conservative rule, overcoming the ‘Bjelkemander’ electoral system to become Premier where he modernised our state and implemented landmark reforms to end the police and political corruption of the Bjelke-Petersen era.

 Queensland Labor has also played key roles in Labor Federal Governments, from the Hawke Government which established Medicare to the election of Queenslander Kevin Rudd as Prime Minister in 2007, with fellow Queenslander Wayne Swan as Treasurer.
 In the true legacy of Theodore and Forgan Smith, the Rudd Government’s response to the Global Financial Crisis put working people first and prevented recession in Australia.

 Labor in Modern Queensland

-State Labor, led by Annastacia Palaszczuk continues to stand up for Queenslanders, delivering a strong economy generating jobs, an advanced and accessible health care system, record investment in our schools, vital infrastructure and modern transport, secure and safe working conditions, and commitment to maintaining our national and marine parks, as well as tackling climate change.
+State Labor continues to stand up for Queenslanders, delivering a strong economy generating jobs, an advanced and accessible health care system, record investment in our schools, vital infrastructure and modern transport, secure and safe working conditions, and commitment to maintaining our national and marine parks, as well as tackling climate change.

-Since day one, the Palaszczuk Government has put Queensland jobs first by investing in local infrastructure, backing small businesses, delivering Free TAFE for under 25s so more people can get quality training, and reopening our economy faster by keeping Queenslanders safe during the pandemic.
+Since day one, our Queensland Labor Government has put Queensland jobs first by investing in local infrastructure, backing small businesses, delivering Free TAFE for under 25s so more people can get quality training, and reopening our economy faster by keeping Queenslanders safe during the pandemic.

 Working Queenslanders know that they once again have a Government that places top priority in the dignity of work, job security and workplace health and safety.
-The Palaszczuk Government stands for the Labor values of fairness, equality and social justice.
+Our Queensland Labor Government stands for the Labor values of fairness, equality and social justice.